EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 Replace **:col=0,1,1** with **:nofill**.
 The frame is not filled and ABC is no longer concealed.

-Try making graph paper by drawing one frame, filled, with thin tic marks and redrawing the frame with "nofill" and fewer, but thicker tic marks, for example:
+Try making graph paper by drawing one frame, filled, with thin tic marks.
+Redraw the frame with &nbsp;**:nofill**&nbsp; and use fewer, but thicker tic marks.\\
+Example:

 ~~~
 fplot -frme:col=.8,1,.8 0,1,0,.5 -frmt col=.6,.8,.6,th=1 -p0